mfelleisen/Santorini/Code/README.md

 - [X] strategy: take-turn produces #f if the player gets stuck 2 turns down

 - [X] OUCH: a bad contract and default values introduced a bug into the program

+## Racket Issues

+- in class contracts, field sub-contracts can't refer to other fields